xyzenin1/Twilight/README.md

 HTML, JavaScript, CSS

 The main files are named main.js, youtube.js, spotify.js, and saved_songs.js.
 The main.js file is responsible for creation of the main window, and the ipcMain.handle aspects of the application, while youtube.js, spotify.js, and saved_songs.js are Renderer files. the youtube.j and spotify.js files are in charge of their own API's, while the saved_songs.js file uses the Youtube API as well.
-You will need to fill in your own youtube and spotify API keys, as the app will not work without it.

 The application is electron-based, so the user will need to install the npm packages.